xianlinbox/daily_practise/aws-solution-architect/design_network_connectivity_strategy.md

 - Edge Network services: Global Accelerator, CloudFront, Route 53, lambda@Edge etc
 - DX locations: Create a dedicated network connection to AWS

+## Global Accelerator

+network service that improves the availability and performance of your applications by routing traffic through the AWS global network.
+It provides static IP addresses for your applications and routes traffic to optimal endpoints based on latency, health, and policies.

+- static ip
+- regional failover
+- performance optimization
+- support ALB/NLB/EC2/IP
+- flexiable traffic control.
+- Accelerator/Listener/Endpoint/Endpoint Group/health check

 # The core concept: VPC

 **VPC**: A logically isolated network within AWS, allowing you to define IP ranges, subnets, routing tables, and security settings.The key features in VPC are: